libretime/libretime/docs/_docs/contribute.md

 permalink: /contribute
 ---

-> LibreTime is a fork of AirTime due to stalled development of the FLOSS version.
+> LibreTime is a fork of AirTime due to stalled development of the open source version.
 For background on this, see this [open letter to the Airtime community](https://gist.github.com/hairmare/8c03b69c9accc90cfe31fd7e77c3b07d).

 ## Bug reporting